w3f/polkadot-wiki/docs/build-parachains-rococo.md

 > subkey.

 1. Add in your authority's `AccountID` and `ValidatorID`.
-2. Add in the grandpa session key with your own.
+2. Add in the GRANDPA session key with your own.
 3. Add in the other session keys.
 4. Remove these two lines (by removing them, it avoids parsing errors and warnings in your terminal):